puppetlabs/puppet-docs/source/puppet/3/reference/ssl_attributes_extensions.markdown

 Custom Attributes (Transient CSR Data)
 -----

 **Custom Attributes** are pieces of data that are _only_ embedded into the CSR.
-They can be used by the CA when deciding whether or not to sign the certificate, but are discarded after that, and will not be transferred to the final certificate.
+They can be used by the CA when deciding whether or not to sign the certificate, but they are discarded after that and will not be transferred to the final certificate.

 ### Default Behavior